Boulder a cappella ensemble refuses to let its “making” be sidelined by pandemic, announces five in-person event programs through June 2022

 “There’s no getting around the fact that we continue to live in unusual times,” noted Artistic Director and Conductor Thomas Edward Morgan, “but the Singers have found joining together in song to be a refreshingly cathartic experience, and we expect our longtime listeners and new audience members will feel the same.
 We won’t let the collective trauma of the country, and indeed our own personal traumas of the last year and a half, keep us from ‘making,’ and making beautifully together.”

 As winter approaches, Ars Nova will return to its festive ritual of a holiday program of traditional tunes and new favorites.
 Made Merry will offer listeners a chance to rejoice in song and refill their creative reservoirs before the wintery weather settles in.
-Catch live performances on December 10 (7:30pm, St. Paul Community of Faith, 1600 Grant Street, Denver), December 12 (4:00pm, United Church of Christ, 1500 9th Ave, Longmont), December 16 (7:30pm, St. John’s Episcopal Church, 1419 Pine Street, Boulder), and December 17 (7:30pm, First United Methodist Church, 1421 Spruce Street, Boulder).
+Catch live performances on December 10 (7:30pm, St. Paul Community of Faith, 1600 Grant Street, Denver), December 12 (4:00pm, United Church of Christ, 1500 9th Ave, Longmont), December 16 (7:30pm, First United Methodist Church, 1421 Spruce Street, Boulder), and December 17 (7:30pm, First United Methodist Church, 1421 Spruce Street, Boulder).
 All tickets are $25 and will soon be available at this link.

-In the group’s first return to the concert hall in the new year, Made Fragile honors the uncertainty of our shared experiences and the trust we place in one another.
+Due to the omicron outbreak, Ars Nova rescheduled its Spring concerts.
+The group will return to the concert hall in April with Made Fragile, a concert that honors the uncertainty of our shared experiences and the trust we place in one another.
 Inspired by the melodic frameworks of traditional Indian classical music, Indian-American composer Reena Esmail’s sinuous, hauntingly beautiful sounds are paired with the quivering faith of Gabriel Fauré’s beloved Requiem.
-Catch Fragile, with featured guest artists Matthew Dane, viola and Christina Jennings, flute, on Saturday, January 29 (7:30pm, First United Methodist Church, 1421 Spruce Street, Boulder) and Sunday, January 30 (4:00pm, St. Paul Community of Faith, 1600 Grant Street, Denver).
+Catch Fragile, with featured guest artists Matthew Dane, viola and Christina Jennings, flute, on Friday, April 1 (7:30pm, Central Presbyterian Church – Antonia Brico Stage, 1660 Sherman Street, Denver) and Saturday, April 2 (7:30pm, First United Methodist Church, 1421 Spruce Street, Boulder).
 All tickets are $25 and will soon be available at this link.

 In the ensemble’s final program of the season, Made Real, they turn to a longtime creative partner—the brilliant featured guest artist Nicolò Spera, guitar, to help premiere a new work by Pulitzer Prize-winning composer Christopher Theofanidis.
 Often celebrated for his colorful, inventive, and magnetic compositions, Theofanidis turns his musical spotlight on the dark reality of earth’s changing climate with new work for solo guitar and chorus, Door Out of the Fire.
 Performances will take place on Friday, June 3 and Saturday, June 4. $25 tickets and additional program and venue details will be posted in coming months at this link.